cfdahill/Hangman/README.md

 # Hangman
 Description:
 This game is the traditional hangman game.
 It was made with my two nephews in mind as the target audience so there is a childish theme to it.
 The game uses the background image as a clue for the word and at the end of the round a picture of the character is shown with the full answer.
+When the player correctly guesses the word they will get a point and hear an audioclip related to the word.
 It uses functions to take a keystroke and compare the letter of the key pressed to the answer and then places that letter in a new array at all the correct spots.

 Deployment:
 This is a web based program so it will not require any additional programs to operate.
 It was designed with Google Chrome as the default browser.